svenstaro/bvh/README.md

 use in a shader this module also exports a flattening procedure, which allows for iterative traversal of the BVH.

+It uses `rayon` by default to parallelize building the BVH.

 ## Example

 ```rust